rackerlabs/support-how-to/content/cloud-networks/cloud-networks-faq.md

 #### Are security groups applied to instances?

-No. Security groups are applied to a Neutron port on a network that is attached to an instance and not to an instance itself.
-In the near future, when updating a security group, changes will be applied automatically to any port associated with that security group.
+Yes, security groups are applied to instances.
+You are able to associate a number of instances with a security group and those instances automatically inherit all security group rules associated with that security group.

 #### What are the available quotas for security groups and rules?